 The Sun and Safety

 Kids and adults are at greater risk for sunburns during the summer months, and besides being painful, sunburns can lead to skin cancer down the road.
-According to the Centers for Disease Control and Prevention (CDC), only 58% of adults practice proper sun safety procedures, such as applying sunscreen and seeking shade.
+According to the Centers for Disease Control and Prevention (CDC), only 58 percent of adults practice proper sun safety procedures, such as applying sunscreen and seeking shade.
 Teaching sun safety to kids can help them have better behaviors as adults.

 Summer Heat Safety